Home » Paris Entertainment » Visiting the Tiers-Lieux “Third Spaces” of Paris

 Open Tuesday 11am-3pm, Wednesday-Friday 11am-midnight, Saturday noon-midnight.

-Césure is a tiers-lieu opened last year in the former Université Paris-III Sorbonne-Nouvelle campus, an enormous 1960s-era complex across from the Jardin des Plantes.
+Césure is a tiers-lieu opened in 2022 in the former Université Paris-III Sorbonne-Nouvelle campus, an enormous 1960s-era complex across from the Jardin des Plantes.
 Now it’s a community center providing affordable working space for 200 resident artists, artisans, non-profits, start-ups, and social services for 2000 students from five different universities.
 The cultural, educational, and artistic program includes indie film screenings, literary gatherings, plays, activist conferences, artisan markets, arts exhibitions, roller discos, festivals, dance events, cabarets, concerts, DJ sets, public radio broadcasts, learning workshops, and student projects.

 Fun Fact: I taught English Presentation Skills for third-year Communications students at the Sorbonne-Nouvelle in 2015, and have been enjoying the sweet mint tea from the Mosquée de Paris tearoom down the street since I was a student myself back in 1995.